 - Is the fireplace wall mounted or on the floor?

-Unless a fireplace is built into a media center, their main purpose isn’t to be the stand for a TV.
+A fireplace’s main purpose is not to be a TV stand.
 Because of this, avoid TVs that are too heavy or extend past the width of the fireplace.
 Smaller TVs will be better.

-Fireplace mantles aren’t all built equally.
-Build quality, material used, and fireplace design will all come into play regarding weight allowance.
+Fireplace mantels aren’t all built equally.
+Build quality, the material used, and the fireplace design will all come into play regarding weight allowance.

-If your fireplace is planted securely on the floor, it will likely be able to handle more weight than a fireplace that is mounted onto a living room wall.
+If your fireplace is secured to the floor, it will likely be able to handle more weight than one that is wall mounted.

-If you have any doubts about the weight of your TV on the fireplace mantle, just be safe and mount the TV separately above the electrical fireplace.
+If you have any doubts about how much weight an electric fireplace mantel can hold with a TV, just be safe and mount the TV separately above the electric fireplace.

-By now it should be quite obvious that you should avoid generic brands of electrical fireplaces no matter how good of a price you see.
+By now, it should be quite obvious that you should avoid generic brands of electric fireplaces no matter how good of a price you see.
 What about other brands?

-There are a selection of popular electrical fireplace brands you can choose from.
-Dimplex, Touchstone, Duraflame, and more.
-They each have their strengths and weaknesses and ways that they simulate the fire effects that make electric fireplaces so great.
+You can choose from a selection of popular electric fireplace brands: Dimplex, Touchstone, Duraflame, and more.
+They each have their strengths and weaknesses and how they simulate the fire effects that make electric fireplaces so great.
 Some of these fireplaces are essentially TV screens that play a video of a roaring fire.
-Some of the other fireplaces use mechanical spinning contraptions that aren’t very convincing.
-While some even use a water vapor system where lights are reflected off of the vapor for a 3D illusion.
+Other fireplaces use mechanical spinning contraptions that aren’t very convincing.
+Some fireplaces even use a water vapor system where lights reflect off the vapor for a 3D illusion.

-Just to begin, MagikFlame has the already mentioned Holoflame technology that sets it apart from all of the other electrical fireplace competitions.
-The trick to this technology is that moving holograms of 3D flames and flickering embers are shown over a real log set that is inside the firebox of MagikFlame fireplaces.
+To begin, MagikFlame has the already mentioned HoloFlame technology that sets it apart from all the other electric fireplace competition.
+The trick to this technology; moving holograms of 3D flames and flickering embers projected over a real log set that is inside the firebox of MagikFlame fireplaces.
 It’s not just one hologram pattern that the ultra-realistic visuals implement.
 Owners can change between the 30 flame effects that it can produce.

 What is a fireplace without the sound of the logs crackling as they burn?
-To further add to the experience, MagikFlame comes with many sounds to select between, including some calming nature sounds.
+To further add to the experience, MagikFlame comes with many sounds to select from, including some calming nature sounds.

-The ability to warm a home is the ultimate goal of any good electrical fireplace.
-MagikFlame has this department covered with a 5,200 BTU heater that is built right inside of it.
+The ability to warm a home is the ultimate goal of any good electric fireplace.
+MagikFlame has this covered with a 5,200 BTU heater that is built right inside.

-This is highly dependent on how deep the fireplace is recessed into the wall.
-If it is completely recessed, of course nothing will be able to be placed on top.
+This highly depends on how deep the fireplace is recessed into the wall.
+If it is completely recessed, nothing can be placed on top.
 If it is only partially recessed, you can probably get away with a few small, light items on top.

-Remember that if the recessed fireplace is mounted up off of the ground, little to nothing should be placed on top to keep from causing issues.
+Remember that if the recessed fireplace is mounted off the ground, little to nothing should be placed on top to keep from causing issues.